-It keeps us from holding onto the past, destroying our chances of a wonderful future and gives us some direction.
+It keeps us from holding onto the past, destroying our chances of a wonderful future, and gives us some direction.

 As much as I hate to admit it, I’m an awfully sentimental person who struggles to leave the past in the past.

-The pain and suffering I feel from unresolved feelings often plague me well into my future and tarnish some of the best experiences of my life.
+The pain and suffering I feel from unresolved feelings often plague me well into the future and tarnish some of the best experiences of my life.
 At least, that was the case until I made a conscious decision to start over.

-Starting over in life can be hugely beneficial and here’s how:
+Starting over in life can be hugely beneficial, and here’s how:

 - You can enjoy your life and appreciate the moment